-In March 2021, WCN conducted a stakeholder survey to inform the WCN Research Agenda.
-The table below lists the stakeholder recommendations for education-related research topics in the first column.
+In March 2021, WCN conducted an interested parties survey to inform the WCN Research Agenda.
+The table below lists the results of their recommendations for education-related research topics in the first column.
 Education-related topics include information on programs, students, and faculty in Washington programs.
-The WCN Washington State Nursing Education Trend Report 2014-2020 summarizes results analyzed from annual survey data and fulfills 60% of the listed recommendations from stakeholders.
+The WCN Washington State Nursing Education Trend Report 2014-2020 summarizes results analyzed from annual survey data and fulfills 60% of the listed recommendations from interested parties.
 The Future Studies column lists recommendations where data was not readily available or recommendations beyond the scope of the Education report.
 For example, by expanding to post-graduation employer and employment-related topics.